terra-campaigns/arrival/chapters/chap021.md

 **Book of Knowledge, expected questions:**
 - **How to wake up [Gaelira](../npcs/Gaelira.md)**: Not only a Dragon-King, but other Sorcerer-Kings from that age might also have the required psionic power.
 And there is one leading Turnskull.
 They are in the factory.
 - **[ngar-tho](../../_gm/statblocks/ngar-tho.md) physiology**: They require moist locations, weakened by dryness and sunlight.
-- **CLOCK 4**: Ask question
-- **CLOCK 4**: Nightmares

-**Encounter Filarion or Hermits Crevasse** FilarionPapetor](../npcs/FilarionPapetor.md) (or [hermitsCrevasse](../locations/hermitsCrevasse.md)) represents the last remnants of local defenders, driven on by the [Akrasiel](../npcs/Akrasiel.md).
+**Encounter Filarion or Hermits Crevasse** [FilarionPapetor](../npcs/FilarionPapetor.md) (or [hermitsCrevasse](../locations/hermitsCrevasse.md)) represents the last remnants of local defenders, driven on by the [Akrasiel](../npcs/Akrasiel.md).
 They tried to steal [Akrasiel](../npcs/Akrasiel.md)'s sword, but left it behind in their retreat which they desperately need, and they appeal to the PCs to aid them.
 In exchange, they'll pass on information about a Place that offers a good way to get at the Antagonist without wading through their entire army.
 - **Antagonists**: [Akrasiel](../npcs/Akrasiel.md)
 - **Friends**: Do-gooder bandit chief who raids hostile forces [FilarionPapetor](../npcs/FilarionPapetor.md)
 - **Places**: [CastleTerror](../locations/CastleTerror.md) and the defenders camp in the [hermitsCrevasse](../locations/hermitsCrevasse.md)
 - **Complications**: The local community has been wrecked in fighting
 - **Things**: [Akrasiel](../npcs/Akrasiel.md)'s sword
-- **CLOCK 6**: Akrasiel hunts Filarion
+- **Tension**: Akrasiel hunts Filarion

 **Encounter Twilight Halls**
 [twilightHallsAsylum](../locations/twilightHallsAsylum.md)